Irozaih/trillo/README.md

 | ![](img/readme/desktop-screens.png)              | ![](img/readme/tablet-mobile-screens.png)        |

+## npm and npm scripts

+This project utilizes the raw power of `npm` (Node Package Manager) to manage dependencies and create build processes.
+Besides aforementioned `npm run start` script, we also have a `npm run build:css` which makes the following actions:

+1. Compiles SASS (SCSS)
+2. Uses PostCSS Autoprefixer feature to apply prefixes for better browser support
+3. Compress (minify) CSS

 ## Cool Tools

 Here is the list of some cool tools used throughout this course: